 Will you look at this dish?
 Mediterranean pan-seared shrimp tossed with herbs and spices served over a creamy, luscious yellow split pea puree and paired with lemony parsley pesto.
-This is a vibrant, bursting with Mediterranean flavor dish that is seriously filling, quite simple to fix up, and delightful to eat.
+This is a vibrant, bursting Mediterranean flavor dish that is seriously filling, quite simple to fix up, and delightful to eat.

-In all seriousness, I have never thought of pan-seared shrimps and split peas together and I am so excited I made this combo.
+In all seriousness, I have never thought of pan-seared shrimp and split peas together and I am so excited I made this combo.
 The shrimps are a touch garlicky and lightly spicy, the split pea puree provides the perfect amount of earthy flavor and the parsley pesto brings perfectly all the flavors together.
 It turned out beautifully and I have been using the same recipe ever since.

-As spring begins to really bloom and Easter is here, it is the perfect time to relax, spend time with friends, family and enjoy glorious, traditional, and festive food as well.
 Because Easter is the biggest holiday for the religious Greeks.
-The 40 day period of fasting and praying is over and they are more than ready and eager to celebrate while drinking, dancing, and … of course eating!
-Meat is the centerpiece of the Greek Easter table but there are countless delicious side dishes, salads, pies, and desserts as well.
-It’s the food paradise, I assure you.
+The 40-day period of fasting and praying is over and they are more than ready and eager to celebrate while drinking, dancing, and … of course eating!
+Meat is the centerpiece of the Greek Easter table like moussaka, stuffed eggplant, kleftiko lamb.

 MEDITERRANEAN PAN-SEARED SHRIMP: THE RECIPE